jwoody02/SwiftFlow/README.md

     print("Execution Time: \(metrics.executionTime)")
 }
 ```
+PLEASE NOTE: simply creating a task will not add it to the task queue.
+All that we've done in the above example is define the code for a certain task, and what should be done upon its completion.
+To actually execute a task, use the `addTask` function as shown in the section below.

 # Adding a Task to the Task Manager
 Add your task to the TaskManager for execution:
 ```swift